ohler55/oj/README.md

  - Yet another attempt to make floating point numbers display better.

+ - Thanks to mkillianey for getting the extconf.rb and gemspec file updated.

 ## Current Release 2.12.12

  - Thanks to asurin for adding support for arguments to to_json() that rails uses.